By Traci Badalucco and Christina Bucciere

-Experts believe the H5N2 strain is being spread by the droppings of wild birds, such as geese or ducks, migrating across the U.S., Dr. Kyoung-Jin Yoon, a veterinarian and professor at Iowa State University said.
+Experts believe the H5N2 strain is being spread by the droppings of wild birds, such as geese or ducks, migrating across the U.S., said Dr. Kyoung-Jin Yoon, a veterinarian and professor at Iowa State University.

 Humans can unknowingly spread the droppings by tracking them through farms or trucks and cars whose wheels pick it up.

-The virus may even be an aerosol from the droppings as the birds migrate, and in the warmer months when farmers open cage windows for better circulation, the birds could be more exposed, Yoon said.
+The virus may even be carried in an aerosol from the droppings as birds migrate, and in the warmer months when farmers open cage windows for better circulation, the birds could be more exposed, Yoon said.